HELEN-DEE/Helen-Dee/README.md

 - 🌱 I’m currently learning **NextJS, Typescript**

-- 🤝 I’m looking to collaborate on **open source projects, with a focus on NextJS and TailwindCSS implementation**
+- 🤝 I’m looking to collaborate on **open source projects, with a focus on NextJS and Typescript implementation**

 - 📫 How to reach me **helendeee12@gmail.com**